Otavalo Ecuador: Otavalo Market Guide + Best Things To Do

 Because of Otavalo’s proximity to Quito, many tour companies offer half-day or full-day Otavalo Ecuador market tours with private transportation from Quito to Otavalo and back.

-This day tour of Otavalo and the surrounding areas is an extremely popular and inexpensive (less than $50!) option for visiting Otavalo.
+This day tour of Otavalo from the excellent tour company Quito Tour Bus is our top Otavalo tour recommendation from Quito.
+It visits the market and the surrounding areas and is an extremely popular and inexpensive option for visiting Otavalo.
 You’ll have all transport and food included, plus get to see some of the best parts of the surrounding countryside.

 With this day tour of Otavalo, you’ll have the option of transportation back to Quito, or sticking around in Otavalo and traveling on from there.

-Private, personalized tours are also available and can be personalized – a popular day tour to Otavalo from Quito is offered by Rebecca Adventure Travel, and includes a visit to the market as well as visiting other local attractions as well.
+Private, personalized tours are also available and can be personalized – a popular day tour to Otavalo from Quito is offered by Llamingo Travel (a company we used for another day trip from Quito – they were fantastic!) and includes a visit to the market as well as visiting other local attractions including Peguche and artisan workshops.

 otavalo textiles